tezos/tezos/docs/whitedoc/michelson.rst

     :: key : 'S   ->   key_hash : 'S

--  ``H``: Compute a cryptographic hash of the value contents using the Blake2B cryptographic hash function.
+-  ``BLAKE2B``: Compute a cryptographic hash of the value contents using the Blake2B cryptographic hash function.

 ::